 How long should an Investor Pitch Deck be?

-Contrary to popular opinion of maintaining an Investor Pitch deck to 20 slides, the length of the pitch deck really narrows to personal style.
-Well, the goal is to maintain it as brief and concise as possible while capturing most of the components we mentioned earlier on in this guide.
-So if you are able to have 6 slides for your introduction or one with a single image to cover the introduction, it is up to your personal preference.
+Contrary to popular opinion of maintaining an Investor Pitch Deck to 20 slides, the length of the Pitch Deck really narrows to personal style.
+The goal is to maintain it as brief and concise as possible while capturing most of the components we mentioned earlier on in this guide.
+So if you are able to have six slides for your introduction or one with a single image to cover the introduction, it is up to your personal preference.

 Expert Tips to Create a Killer Pitch Deck